chrplr/PCBS/README.md

 Hints:
 * load the sound file into a one dimensional numpy array
 * make a copy of the array and shift it
-* assamble the two arrays in a bidimensional array (matrix) and save it as a stereo file
+* assemble the two arrays in a bidimensional array (matrix) and save it as a stereo file

 ## Pulsation (Povel & Essen, 1985) ##